 - As well as the environment or background existing at the moment.

 This last element is important, as practicing medicine in a well-staffed well resourced hospital in the west is often entirely different to doing so in the middle of a battlefield in a developing country where resources are few and far between.
 This idea of evidence-based medicine really came out of the work and efforts of Dr. David Sackett who argued in 1996 that evidence-based practice is not solely based on research 8 but that also embraces medical expertise too.
 He further explained that patients’ needs and preferences could be taken into account by the evidence-based practice and this is what revolutionized evidence-based practice.

-This model of practice was been embraced in several sectors of the medical field such as nursing, surgery, dentistry as well as aviation and organisational evidence-based practice and looked like this:
+This model of practice was been embraced in several sectors of medicine such as nursing, surgery, dentistry as well as aviation and organisational evidence-based practice and looked like this: